Updated 23rd July 2021

-- At what age is a visitor required to take a test?
-Children 10 years and older must be tested.
-For children ages 10 to 17, a saliva test is permitted.
+Children 2 years and older must be tested.
+For children ages 2 to 17, a saliva test is permitted.

 Testing Upon Arrival

 If not, how much will Bermuda Government charge each traveller (resident and visitor) per test?
 The Travel Authorisation fee is $75 for all travellers.
 These fees cover all COVID-19 tests required within a 14 day period.
-A traveller (visitor or resident) coming to Bermuda will be required to be tested when they arrive, on day four (4), day eight (8) and day 14 of their stay.
+An immunised traveller (visitor or resident) coming to Bermuda will be required to be tested when they arrive, on day four (4), day eight (8) and day 14 of their stay.
 The number of tests required depends on the length of stay.
 The location and time of each of your tests will automatically be booked for you, so please do not book separate appointments.
 You will receive email reminders 24 hours before each test.
 Should the time or location of a test not suit you, please call the COVID hotline to reschedule on (441) 444 – 2498.
-NOTE: Residents without a pre-arrival COVID-19 PCR test, will NOT test on day 4.
-Children 9-years-old and younger do not have to be tested.
+NOTE: Immunised residents without a pre-arrival COVID-19 PCR test, will quarantine for 4 days, test on day 4, and 10.
+Children 2-years-old and older are required to be tested.

 If you (whether a visitor or resident) have received a pre-arrival negative COVID-19 PCR test, you will be able to quarantine at your home or accommodation.
 The turnaround time is approximately 24 hours for most results, though results may take longer depending on arrival time, so should result in very little delay to your holiday to make sure we are all safe.